shubham070696/Portfolio/final_project_part2.md

 </script>

-** Percentage of healthcare spending**
+**Percentage of healthcare spending**

  Some key insights that I found from this was that with each number of conditions, with each additional chronic condition, the amount of health care expenditure increases and increase more than double.
+35% of the healthcare spending is on 8.7% people who are sufferring with more than 5 chronic conditions.

 * <div class="flourish-embed flourish-chart" data-src="visualisation/7896161"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

+**Healthcare spending per capita**

+Compared to those without any chronic conditions:

+• Spending is almost 2.5 times morefor those with one, 6 times more with 3 and 13.5 times more than with 5 or more chronic conditions

+<div class="flourish-embed flourish-chart" data-src="visualisation/7896309"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 ## 2. Key behaviors that lead to chronic diseases